This tutorial covers:

 - run: yarn test:e2e

 This script specifies Docker as the execution environment.
-It will import two CircleCI Docker images, one for Nodejs and another for Postgres.
-Postgres is needed for running the end-to-end tests.
+It will import two CircleCI docker images Nodejs and Postgres.
+Postgres is needed for running the E2E tests.

-Go to the CircleCI project dashboard.
+Go to CircleCI’s project dashboard.
 If you signed up to CircleCI with GitHub or Bitbucket, all your repositories will be listed there.
-Click the Setup up Project button for your tutorial project.
+Click Setup up Project for the project you want to work on.

-Click the build link to review how the pipeline ran and confirm that the tests passed successfully.
+Now click into the build process to confirm that the tests passed successfully.

 Conclusion

-In this tutorial, we used the customer module to show you how to perform unit and end-to-end testing in a NestJS GraphQL API.
-The same approach used here can be applied to the other module in the sample application, or any NestJS application.
+In this post I focused on testing just the customer module to show you how to perform both unit and end-to-end testing in a NestJS GraphQL API.
+You can use the same approach for any NestJS application.
 Engage with your team to experiment with automating testing for your NestJS and GraphQL applications.